 Galapagos Conservancy (GC), formerly known as Charles Darwin Foundation, Inc., advocates for the lasting protection of the Galapagos Islands through programs of constituency building, education, and fundraising in North America.
-GC raises money to fund the conservation work of the Charles Darwin Foundation (CDF) and the Galapagos National Park Service (GNPS), and supports local actors in Galapagos that work in partnership with the CDF and the GNPS.
+GC raises money to fund the conservation work of the Charles Darwin Foundation (CDF) and the Galapagos National Park Service (GNPS), and supports locals in the Galapagos that work in partnership with the CDF and the GNPS.
 Galapagos Conservancy manages $4.5 million in endowed funds to support conservation in Galapagos.

 History of Galapagos Conservancy

-- Project Isabela-the largest and most ambitious ecosystem restoration effort in the world-and other control and eradication programs
+- Project Isabela, the largest and most ambitious ecosystem restoration effort in the world, and other control and eradication programs

 - Effective management of the Galapagos Marine Reserve, including monitoring and interdiction efforts of the Galapagos National Park Service

 - Establishment of the Galapagos Quarantine and Inspection Service, which prevents foreign species from arriving in Galapagos

 - Educating local residents, tourists and Galapagos decision makers on the benefits and importance of sound conservation practices, policy, and sustainable economic activities